 Within the EKA framework, reasoners operate at the intersection of the Ontology layer and the Knowledge Graph layer.
 Named classes, which were previously defined and annotated, serve as the nodes, while the reasoner evaluates their relationships, constraints, and hierarchy to produce new knowledge or detect logical errors.

-A reasoner is a software engine that evaluates an ontology’s logicals consistency and derives implicit knowledge.
+A reasoner is a software engine that evaluates an ontology’s logical consistency and derives implicit knowledge.
 Think of it as a semantic “auditor” that ensures every class, subclass, and property aligns with the rules defined in the ontology.
 Unlike humans, reasoners can process thousands of axioms instantaneously, making them indispensable in large-scale or enterprise ontologies.

-Reasoners perform following three major functions:
+Reasoners perform the following three major functions:

 VegetarianPizza and containing MeatTopping.VegetableTopping can be inferred to be a VegetarianPizza.In EKA, reasoners bridge the ontology layer and the knowledge graph layer, allowing named classes to become dynamic nodes.
 They ensure that enterprise semantic models are cohesive, reliable, and ready for automated inference, which is the essense of executable intelligence.